mhudin/lwp/readme.md

-Welcome to the Lightweight Preprocessing (LWP) repository.
+<h1><b>Welcome to the Lightweight Preprocessing (LWP) repository.</b></h1>

 The associated code is in the project folder:

-LWP.py – This file contains all 5 steps of LWP
+* LWP.py – This file contains all 5 steps of LWP

-CNNs.py – This file contains the code for the ResNet50 and ResNet152V2 networks.
+* CNNs.py – This file contains the code for the ResNet50 and ResNet152V2 networks.
 Path strings will likely require changes.

-extractor.py – This file contains the code used to extract the image data from the DICOM.
+* extractor.py – This file contains the code used to extract the image data from the DICOM.
 Unfortunately, we were not able to provide the DICOMs or other data due to IRB restrictions, but it should work on similarly-constructed DICOMs
+* templatematching.py

-The code here is publicly available.
-I only ask that you reference where you got the code from if you use it for your work.
+*The code presented here is made publicly available and provided without any formal license.
+However, we kindly ask that you reference us if you decide to use this code.